tremor-rs/tremor-www/docs/api.md

 ### __GET__ /pipeline/{artefact-id}

-Get pipeline data from Tremor artefact repository.
+Get pipeline data from tremor artefact repository

 *Description:*

-Given a valid pipeline artefact identifier of a pipeline artefact stored in the Tremor artefact repository.
+Given a valid pipeline artefact identifier of a pipeline artefact stored in the tremor artefact repository

-Returns pipeline source code string on success.
+Returns pipeline source code string, on success.

-Response data may be either JSON or YAML formatted (defaults to JSON), but is essentially a trickle source code string.
+Response data may be either JSON or YAML formatted ( defaults to JSON ), but is essentially a trickle source code string.